Product

 • The Product Owner acts on behalf of the client's interests and makes business decisions.

 • The Scrum Master administers the organizational aspect of the procedures.
-He supervises the meetings, communicates with the Product Owner, monitors and motivates the staff.
+He supervises the meetings, communicates with the Product Owner, and monitors and motivates the staff.

 • Sprint planning is a meeting, where the Product Owner proposes the possible tasks for the upcoming sprint.